nagashree-angadi/webex-contact-center-provider-sample-code/mTLSAuthentication.md

         .start();
 ```

-### 2. Add an intercept to verify CCAI Certificate
+### 2. Add an intercept to verify Webex CCAI Certificate
 Add the ClientCertificateInterceptor class to extract and validate the client certificate presented during the handshake.

 ```java